ducng99/SimHub-SF1000-UDP/README.md

 - Start your game and the wheel should show data.

+## Building
+### Requirements

+- Visual Studio 2022 (recommended), other versions might work but not tested.
+- .NET Framework 4.8

+### Steps

+1. SimHub libraries are included in this repo, so building should be straightforward as hitting build button.
+A .dll file will be generated in `bin/Debug` or `bin/Release` folder, depending on your configuration selection.
+2. You know what to do next.

 ## Issue
 Any issues please report [here](https://github.com/ducng99/SimHub-SF1000-UDP/issues/new/choose).

 ## Disclaimer
 This application/project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Guillemot Corporation S.A, or any of its subsidiaries or its affiliate.
 Thrustmaster is a registered trademarks of Guillemot Corporation S.A.

+This application/project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Electronic Arts, or any of its subsidiaries or its affiliate.